ChauhanOO7/Barsaati-Assignment/README.md

 1. Clone the project in your local machine :

-    By using the command:  git clone   <link>
+    By using the command:  git clone https://github.com/ChauhanOO7/Barsaati-Assignment.git
 2. Open the project and install all dependicies:

     By using the command: npm i install